-UA Lockdown 2 possesses a military-themed, slender leather-top that extends into a zig-zag patterned rubber outsole for greater resilience.
-The shoe is made from entirely synthetic textiles, shaped into a back overlay and robust tongue for breathability and support.
+These high-top tennis shoes for ankle support possess a military-themed, slender leather-top that extends into a zig-zag patterned rubber outsole for greater resilience.
+It is made from entirely synthetic textiles, shaped into a back overlay and robust tongue for breathability and support.

-Fitness and grip in this shoe is strengthened by the intelligent shaft structure, which curves into a graceful yet steady arch and maintains the shoe’s structural integrity.
+Fitness and grip in this shoe are strengthened by the intelligent shaft structure, which curves into a graceful yet steady arch and maintains the shoe’s structural integrity.

-The ankle covering of Lockdown 2 is collared by high-cut fabric to maximize support and comfort.
+The ankle covering of these ankle support shoes is collared with high-cut fabric to maximize support and comfort.
 If you prefer a sleek design, then the UA’s simplistic color palette (black & white) and logo patch will certainly appeal to you.
 With slim inner padding made of synthetic textiles, the shoe is highly flexible.

 The UA Lockdown 2 turned out to be as comfortable as it is beautiful.
 Its textile reinforcements surrounding the feet efficiently relax the foot muscles, whereas the mesh tongue and collar hold your feet in a gentle embrace.